alanb128/balena-ble-gateway/README.md

 - A free [balenaCloud](https://dashboard.balena-cloud.com/signup) account

 ### 1. Build your Arduino project
-Follow the [Continuous Motion Recognition project](https://docs.edgeimpulse.com/docs/continuous-motion-recognition) directions to set up your microcontroller on Edge Impulse, collect data, build your model and then test it on your microcontroller.
+Follow the [Continuous Motion Recognition project](https://docs.edgeimpulse.com/docs/continuous-motion-recognition) instructions to set up your microcontroller on Edge Impulse, collect data, build your model and then test it on your microcontroller.
 Be sure to include anomaly detection in your model.

 Once you are satisfied with the performace of your model, follow the directions to [deploy your impulse](https://docs.edgeimpulse.com/docs/running-your-impulse-arduino) locally on your Arduino.
-Once you've done this, open the File > Examples > (Your project name) > nano_ble33_sense_accelerometer sketch.
+Once you've done this, open the File > Examples > (Your project name) > nano_ble33_sense_accelerometer sketch in the Arduino IDE.
 This is the sketch that takes a reading from the onboard accelerometer every two seconds and performs an inference which you can observe using the serial monitor.
 This is the sketch we'll be modifying to send data using BLE.

 Note the project name in the very first `#include` line in your sketch, which will look something like this:
 ```